amyacharya/orders_and_addresses_challenge/README.md

 This repo has 3 branches:

-1. Master: A completed solution to the challenge with some duplicated code
+1. Master: A completed solution to the challenge with some duplicated code for the user select list.
-2. New: A base working static file server and a working Angular app (routes, controllers)
+2. New: A base working static file server and a working Angular app (routes, controllers).
+Nothing of the challenge is implemented.
-3. With Services: Master refactored using an Angular Service to populate the user drop-down list.
+3. With Services: Master branch refactored using an Angular Service to populate the user drop-down list.
 Implemented in the AddressController but not the OrderController.

 ##Instructions